phonopy/phonopy/doc/setting-tags.rst

 ``SIGMA``
 ~~~~~~~~~

-This option specifies the deviation of a smearing function.
+This tag specifies the deviation of a smearing function.
 The unit
 is same as that of final result of DOS, i.e., for VASP without
 ``--factor`` option, it is THz.
 The default value is the value given
 by the difference of maximum and minimum frequencies divided by 100.